24 of the Best Gothic Horror Movies

 And the phenomenon is still present today.
 It was only logical that as photography, set design.

-As symbolism gained importance, filmmaking techniques would start to introduce new components and toy with the genre.
+As symbolism gained importance, filmmaking techniques would introduce new components and toy with the genre.

 Join me as I share some of the best Gothic horror movies to watch in the dark, snuggled up under your favorite blanket.